Biodiversity essential for the smart city

 “It may sound very niche, and sure it is to some extent, but dragonflies can say a lot about the biosphere in general.
 One of my goals is to find out what laws govern which different species live together and what factors are necessary to create a rich species community.”

-Systematic charting of dragonflies paves the way for conservation work
+Systematic charting paves the way for conservation work

 Dragonflies lay their eggs in and around bodies of water.
 The larvae live in water, while the adult dragonflies fly.
 To be able to follow their development for a longer period of time, Göran Sahlén usually works with larvae: